There are now 3 possible online modes for units:

-- Students are able to (1) describe movement from a biomechanical perspective; (2) understand how kinematic and kinetic variables relate to 2D movements; (3) link basic muscle mechanics to exercise rehabilitation programs; (4) understand the characteristics of normative and pathological gait; (5) comprehend how the internal and external forces associated with movement interrelate in optimal performance; (6) understand how external forces act on the body while in water; (7) learn the methods used to develop proficient lifesaving, survival and competitive swimming strokes; and (8) develop competencies in basic aquatic skills (i.e. common swimming strokes).
+- Students are able to (1) describe movement from a biomechanical perspective; (2) understand how kinematic and kinetic variables relate to 2D movements; (3) link basic muscle mechanics to exercise rehabilitation programs; (4) understand the characteristics of normative and pathological gait; (5) comprehend how the internal and external forces associated with movement interrelate in optimal performance; and (6) understand how external forces act on the body while in water.

-- Indicative assessments in this unit are as follows: (1) mid-semester evaluations; (2) short answer final examination; and (3) practical assessment (practical and laboratory sessions).
+- Indicative assessments in this unit are as follows: (1) mid-semester evaluations; (2) short answer final examination; and (3) lab participation and assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Dr Machar Reid and Dr Nat Benjanuvatra

 - Unit rules